Financials at Your Fingertips: Crafting the Right Credit Request

 Financial Statement Request Sample Letters

-When it comes to making informed credit decisions, few tools are as valuable as reviewing a company’s financial statements—certainly more so than relying solely on third-party payment behavior.
-It is through financial statements that analysts can evaluate profitability, access capacity to service debt, and benchmark financial ratios against industry standards.
+When making informed credit decisions, few tools are as valuable as reviewing financial statements—far more insightful than relying solely on third-party payment behavior.
+Financials allow analysts to evaluate profitability, debt service capacity, and benchmark ratios against industry standards.

 Financial Statement Request Template 1